dmlc/xgboost/doc/gpu/index.rst

 *********************************************
 CUDA Accelerated Tree Construction Algorithms
 *********************************************
-This plugin adds GPU accelerated tree construction and prediction algorithms to XGBoost.
+Tree construction (training) and prediction can be accelerated with CUDA-capable GPUs.

 Usage
 =====